thejqs/botmaker/README.md

 Clone the repo, pip install from the reqs.txt file for the dependencies you'll need, and you're on your way.

+For a more step-by-step approach as you work through this, check out this useful tutorial: <http://videlais.com/2015/03/02/how-to-create-a-basic-twitterbot-in-python/>

 Happy tweeting and, y'know, try to be more funny than evil.